Brisbane: (07) 3221 4999

 In some circumstances, an award for damages for loss of servitude and loss of consortium may apply.
 Section 58 of the Civil Liability Act 2003 (Qld) provides an award only applies if the injured person has died as a result of the injuries suffered, or their injuries are so severe that their general damages meet an amount prescribed under regulation.

-If applicable, this action is brought by a spouse to recover loss suffered as a result of being deprived of the comfort, society, and services of their injured or deceased spouse.
+If applicable, this action is brought by a spouse to recover loss suffered as a result of being deprived of the comfort, society, and services of their severely injured or deceased spouse.

 Generally, exemplary, punitive or aggravated are not awarded in personal injury claims.
 That said, section 52 of the Civil Liability Act 2003 (Qld) allows such damages to be awarded in limited circumstance.
-Specifically, if the act that caused the personal injury was an unlawful intentional act done with intent to cause personal injury, or an unlawful sexual assault or other unlawful sexual misconduct.

 • Standard Costs